chauff/IN4325/README.md

 In order to pass this course, you need (1) to receive a 5.8 grade or higher, (2) complete both projects with at least a grade of 5.0 and (3) receive a *sufficient* for at least 9 of the 14 peer reviews.

+## Weekly support hours

+We do not have fixed lab hours.
+Due to the heavy emphasis on project work in this course, we offer weekly support hours:

+- **core IR**: during weeks 3.2 to 3.5 between 9am and 11:30am three staff members will be available to help groups with their IR project.
+We will release a Doodle to allow groups to sign up for 15 minute timeslots.
+- **applied NLP**: tbd.

 ## Course schedule

 The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on February 11, 2019.